meffre-q/quentinmeffre.fr/_posts/2018-03-04-write_up_pragyan.md

 ![Second condition](/assets/media/pragyan_second_condition.png)

-If the user enter 7 for the menu entry, the binary set the filename to "txt.galf" (which is flag.txt in reverse) then display something on the output and finish by a call to exit().
+If the user enter 7 at the menu entry step, the binary set the filename to "txt.galf" (which is flag.txt in reverse) then display something on the output and finish by a call to exit().
+(It doesn't enter in the function which read the file if we send '7' on the input)

 Let's try to used "flag.txt" as filename.